-Protect Yourself From A Compulsive Gambler
+Protect Yourself From a Compulsive Gambler

 For the Real Victims of Compulsive Gambling

 If you are a compulsive gambler, you have my sympathy, but you may want to skip this article.
 It will upset you.
-If you are the spouse/partner, parent or child of a compulsive gambler then the advice I’m about to offer may save your sanity and your financial future.
+If you are the spouse/partner, parent, or child of a compulsive gambler, then the advice I’m about to offer may save your sanity and your financial future.

-This article is for the families, the silent victimss of a destructive, progressive disease that can wipe out a family’s life savings and financial future in a matter of days.
+This article is for the families—the silent victims of a destructive, progressive disease that can wipe out a family’s life savings and financial future in a matter of days.
 A compulsive gambler is not thinking about whether his or her family has a roof over their head, or food on the table.
 Active gamblers are consumed with placing the next bet, and they don’t care where the money comes from.
 That may sound harsh, but it is the truth.
 It is an ugly truth that most gamblers are not willing to discuss until they get into recovery.

 The Longer You Deny, The More You’ll Lose

 Many families and spouses of compulsive gamblers say they never suspected a thing, until their bank accounts were wiped out.
 That may be true, but there are usually subtle signs that something is amiss.
 Are there some months where you’re short of money?
-Are there other months where everything is ok and you have money to pay the bills and splurge on extras?
+Are there other months where everything is okay and you have money to pay the bills and splurge on extras?
 Are you constantly fighting with the gambler because you can’t figure out where their paycheck is going?

 Unless one of the breadwinners has an income that fluctuates wildly, this kind of financial instability is a red flag.
 A gambler’s finances are a roller coaster.
 They may borrow from savings to place bets, then win money back and replenish their bank accounts.